 Nicholas Butler Trustee

 I joined CPRE Warwickshire twenty-one years ago when I came to live in this part of the world, a natural result of having been secretary of the amenity society in Wivenhoe, a town outside Colchester, my former home.

 I comment on planning applications in the Stratford-upon-Avon District, send press releases to our media contacts and contribute articles to our house magazine.
 I am a trustee of the branch and Regional Secretary to CPRE West Midlands.

 Like all of you who read this, I am most concerned about the constant threat to the countryside and I do my utmost to protect it.

 [Nicholas can be spotted around the south of the County on his Vespa scooter, similar model pictured.]

-John has been with CPRE since retiring from BT.
-The last few years at BT were spent working from one of the London offices as Sales Manager in the Conferencing Division.
+John retired from the role of Branch Development Manager at the end of 2022, only to be almost immediately called upon to help out in the office again when Myles was away.
+His background was with BT where he worked from one of the London offices as Sales Manager in the Conferencing Division.
 Prior to that, he worked for a variety of commercial organisations including Avon Rubber in their Medical Group producing disposable blood transfusion equipment.
 He ventured into business on his own account manufacturing electrical domestic appliances (in the days before everything was made in China).
 Initial academic training may have lead him into teaching but the appeal of industry and commerce was stronger.